Burlington County Restraining Order Lawyer

 Important Reasons Why You Should Never Violate a Restraining Order in Burlington County

 If you violate the restraining order, you may be charged with contempt.
 This is a fourth-degree crime that carries up to 18 months of incarceration if you are convicted.
 If a FRO has been entered against you, then you cannot have any sort of contact with the victim, regardless of the context.
 If you violate the terms, you could be charged with a crime and be forced to face the consequences of your actions.

 Take Action and Speak to a Savvy Restraining Order Lawyer in Burlington County, NJ

 There are a lot of moving parts in the restraining order process, and not knowing how your life will change can be overwhelming and scary.
 As mentioned, facing criminal charges for domestic violence carries severe and potentially life-altering ramifications.
-To get your restraining order lifted, you need the help of an experienced criminal defense lawyer in Burlington County whom you can trust.
+To get your restraining order lifted, you need the help of an experienced Burlington County restraining order lawyer whom you can trust.
 If you are in need of an attorney, look no further than Michele Finizio.
 She has dedicated her career to criminal law and understands that her clients are often facing serious allegations and charges that can be detrimental to their lives and future opportunities.
 She stands ready to fight for you.
 Michele Finizio can help you if you live in Burlington County or another part of New Jersey.
 She offers her clients facing criminal charges a free consultation.
 Contact her office today by using our online form.